-A lot of the talk around nutrition relates to the individual ingredients or a proportion of calories from specific macronutrients.
-There is an increasing movement toward whole foods being the main source of food.
+Much of the talk around nutrition relates to the individual ingredients or a proportion of calories from specific macronutrients.
+There is an increasing movement toward whole foods being the main food source.

-There are some ways that trainers can work with their clients and guide them to further their support and their client’s knowledge.
+In some ways, trainers can work with their clients and guide them to further their support and their client’s knowledge.

-One way is to provide grocery store tours with your client, or multiple clients.
-Grocery shopping can be overwhelming and confusing for many people, so it helps if the trainer is willing to walk through the store and show them the things they should think about in person for when they go on their own.
+One way is to provide grocery store tours with your client or multiple clients.
+Grocery shopping can be overwhelming and confusing for many people, so it helps if the trainer is willing to walk through the store and show them what they should think about in person when they go on their own.

 Fueling Before, During, and After Exercise

-The main goal of fueling before exercise is to do two things: optimize the availability of glucose and stores of glycogen in the body and then to provide the fuel needed to support your performance during the exercise.
-For the more serious athletes that need to have larger stores for an endurance event, the pre-exercise fueling should start a week in advance of the event.
-In these times people will go through the process of carbohydrate loading to enhance the body’s ability to perform.
+The main goal of fueling before exercise is to do two things: optimize the availability of glucose and stores of glycogen in the body and then provide the fuel needed to support your performance during the exercise.
+For the more serious athletes that need larger stores for an endurance event, the pre-exercise fueling should start a week before the event.
+In these times, people will go through the process of carbohydrate loading to enhance the body’s ability to perform.

-During exercise, the goal is going to be providing the body with the essential nutrients needed by the muscle cells and to keep the blood glucose levels at the appropriate point.
+During exercise, the goal will be to provide the body with the essential nutrients needed by the muscle cells and keep the blood glucose levels at the appropriate point.

-Post-exercise has the main goal of replenishing the glycogen stores in the body and facilitating the best form of muscle repair.
+Post-exercise aims to replenish the glycogen stores in the body and facilitate the best form of muscle repair.

 Fluid and Hydration Before, During, and After Exercise

-Maintaining the right fluid balance where the percent of weight lost during exercise is no more than 2% is the ideal thing for us to try to do.
+Maintaining the right fluid balance where the percent of weight lost during exercise is no more than 2% is ideal for us to try to do.

-Drinking too few amounts of liquid will lead to dehydration, and then drinking too many liquids will lead to things like hyponatremia if it is too much of just plain water.
+Drinking too few amounts of liquid will lead to dehydration, and drinking too many liquids will lead to hyponatremia if it is too much of just plain water.

 The goal should also be to replace the lost electrolytes so that exercise continues.

-One of the main things to think about during exercise is that you need to replace the fluid you lose at a ratio of 1:1.
+One of the main things to consider during exercise is replacing the fluid you lose at a ratio of 1:1.